ADGEfficiency/energy-py-experiments/experiment-0/README.md

 Nine
 - add log features as well as quantiles
-- add layer to net dense
+- add layer to net dense for qfunc and policy
+- change initial log alpha to 2.0